kolya-movchan/halo-lab-form/README.md

 Prettier and ESLint: They help maintain consistent coding styles, catch potential errors, and improve code quality and readability.

 ## Git and GitHub
-Git and GitHub: I used Git and GitHub to track and manage changes in the project, and host the project.
+Git and GitHub: I used Git and GitHub to track and manage changes in the project, and host the project.The use of Git and GitHub in this project allows for version control, and easy management of the source code.
+It promotes a structured and organized development process, ensuring the project's integrity and facilitating seamless teamwork.

 ## Clean and Organized Code
 Clean and Organized Code: The project followed a coding style that emphasized clean and well-organized code with proper indentation and consistent formatting.
 The code was structured in a logical and readable manner, making it easier for developers to understand and maintain.
 The project also employed naming conventions for variables, functions, and CSS classes.
 Consistent naming conventions helped in understanding the purpose and functionality of different code components.
 It promoted self-documenting code, reducing the need for excessive comments and making the codebase more comprehensible.